Denmark in Madison County, Tennessee — The American South (East South Central)

 Erected by Tennessee Civil War Trails.

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the Battle of Britton's Lane (a few steps from this marker); Britton Lane (within shouting distance of this marker); Denmark Presbyterian Church Mulberry Grove (approx. 3.7 miles away); Flag Bearer for Denmark Danes (approx. 3.7 miles away); Denmark Presbyterian Church (approx. 3.8 miles away); Denmark Danes (approx. 3.8 miles away); Armstrong's Raid (approx. 5½ miles away); John Lee "Sonny Boy" Williamson (approx. 8½ miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies.
+Battle of Britton's Lane (a few steps from this marker); On June 6, 1862 (within shouting distance of this marker); Britton Lane (within shouting distance of this marker); Britton Lane Union Monument (within shouting distance of this marker); 7th Tennessee Cavalry Memorial (within shouting distance of this marker); Denmark Presbyterian Church Cemetery (approx. 3.6 miles away); Denmark Danes (approx. 3.7 miles away); Denmark Presbyterian Church Mulberry Grove (approx. 3.7 miles away).
 Touch for a list and map of all markers in Denmark.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 26, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 475 times since then and 40 times this year.
+It was originally submitted on June 26, 2014, by Don Morfe of Baltimore, Maryland.
+This page has been viewed 650 times since then and 32 times this year.
 Last updated on April 7, 2015, by J. Makali Bruton of Querétaro, Mexico.
 Photos: 1, 2, 3, 4. submitted on June 26, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.